 - Structure your content effectively.
 Use strong title tags and headers that enable Google to index your content, and break content up for readability.

 - Use relevant images.
-Include well-written alt-text when appropriate.
+Include well-written alt-text that describes the photo, illustration or other imagery when appropriate.

 - Be factual and concise.
 The way you answer the core question in order to generate a snippet is of critical importance, and it bears repeating.

 Measuring Google snippets